 Step 6: Budget, ROI, and Long-Term Value

-Resale Value and Upgrade Potential
+Resale Value and Asset Depreciation

 Step 7: Choose a Trusted Manufacturer or Supplier